Sarah Tan Hui Fen (Sarah) Tan

 Github

-I am a researcher interested in algorithmic fairness, causal inference, interpretability, and healthcare.
-Currently, I am a Director in Responsible AI at Salesforce.
+I am a researcher interested in AI safety, causal inference, interpretability, and healthcare.
+Currently, I am a Principal Research Scientist in Responsible AI at Salesforce.
 I also hold a Visiting Scientist appointment at Cornell University.
 I co-founded the Trustworthy ML Initiative and am president of Women in Machine Learning (WiML).

 I received my PhD in Statistics from Cornell University, where I was advised by Giles Hooker and Martin Wells, with Thorsten Joachims and Rich Caruana on my committee.

 Previously, I studied at Berkeley and Columbia, and worked in public policy in NYC, including the health department and public hospitals system.
 I was also a Data Science for Social Good fellow.
-I was fortunate to spend summers at Microsoft Research, working with Rich Caruana, Kori Inkpen, and Ece Kamar.
+I was fortunate to spend summers at Microsoft Research.
 Towards the end of my PhD studies, I was a visiting student and bioinformatics programmer at UCSF medical school.
 I joined Facebook after completing my PhD, and worked in Core Data Science before moving to Responsible AI.

 Contact